AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

-# Baby Fuzzer
+# A Simple LibAFL Fuzzer

-This chapter will teach you how to create a naive fuzzer using the LibAFL API, you will learn about basic entities such as `State`, `Observer`, and `Executor`.
+This chapter discusses a naive fuzzer using the LibAFL API.
+You will learn about basic entities such as `State`, `Observer`, and `Executor`.
-The following chapters will discuss in detail the components of LibAFL, while here we will just scratch the fundamentals.
+While the following chapters discuss the components of LibAFL in detail, here we introduce the fundamentals.

 We are going to fuzz a simple Rust function that panics under a condition.
-The fuzzer will be single-threaded and will stop after the crash like libFuzzer does normally.
+The fuzzer will be single-threaded and will stop after the crash, just like libFuzzer normally does.

 You can find a complete version of this tutorial as an example fuzzer in [`fuzzers/baby_fuzzer`](https://github.com/AFLplusplus/LibAFL/tree/main/fuzzers/baby_fuzzer).

 > ### Warning
 >
 > This example fuzzer is too naive for any real-world usage.
-> Its purpose is solely to show the main components of the library, for a more in-depth walkthrough on building a custom fuzzer go to the Tutorial chapter.
+> Its purpose is solely to show the main components of the library, for a more in-depth walkthrough on building a custom fuzzer go to the [Tutorial chapter](./tutorial/intro.md) directly.

 ## Creating a project